davidmalcolm/texi2rst/output/how-to-use-inline-assembly-language-in-c-code.rst

      : [result] "=r"(result)
      : "r" (test), "r" (new), "[result]" (old));

+.. _clobbers:

 Clobbers
-Clobbers
 ~~~~~~~~

+.. index:: asm clobbers

-``asm`` clobbersWhile the compiler is aware of changes to entries listed in the output
+While the compiler is aware of changes to entries listed in the output
 operands, the inline ``asm`` code may modify more than just the outputs.
 For
 example, calculations may require additional registers, or the processor may
 overwrite a register as a side effect of a particular assembler instruction.